BUTSpeechFIT/speller/README.md

 ./03-train.sh # prepares input; performs LAS training; has been tested on Python3.9

 LAS training is based on scripts by Harikrishna Vydana

+./04-decode.sh # runs beam-search decoding with the trained model